Closing arguments, verdict: Trump’s hush money trial entering final stretch

 Here’s all you need to know about the historic case – the first criminal trial against a former US president – and what comes next.

-What is happening this week?
+What is happening at Trump’s hush money trial this week?

 Prosecutors and defence lawyers will have their final opportunity to address the jury in closing arguments, which are expected to last for much of Tuesday.